Agora-wireless/Agora/README.md

  * Run Millipede with DPDK
    * Run `cmake -DUSE_LDPC=1` to enable DPDK in the build.
    * For Intel NICs, run `cmake -DUSE_LDPC=1 -DUSE_MLX_NIC=0` to exclude Mellnox libraries in the build.
+   * When running the sender with DPDK, it is required to set the MAC address of the NIC used by Millipede.
+To do this, add an option `--server_mac_addr=` to `./build/sender`.

  * To run with real wireless traffic from Faros/Iris hardware UEs, see the "Hardware mode" section below.